 GRADY MCGAHAN (President)

 Grady graduated from Georgetown University in 2004 with a BA in English.
 A professional project manager, Grady helped produce numerous film festivals, the 2008 Papal Mass at Yankee Stadium, the PBS Series “Texas Ranch House," and Michael Moore's film “ SiCKO” while living in New York City.
 Grady left New York in April of 2010 to travel around the world solo, visiting 25 countries on 5 continents in 18 months.
 Upon his return to the United States, he founded RETREET to redefine disaster relief and, through it, find purpose and fulfillment for himself and others.
-An avid cyclist and amateur arborist, Grady is also the president of Texas Urban Forestry Council and a 2015 graduate of Municipal Forestry Institute.
+Grady is also a 2015 graduate of Municipal Forestry Institute, the president of Texas Urban Forestry Council, and an at-large commissioner for the City of Dallas’ Arts & Culture Advisory Commission, where he is the chair of the Public Art Committee.

 Jennifer is the President of Profitable Non-Profits, a consulting firm focused on improving the charitable sectors’ mission focus.
 A nonprofit executive director for 25 years, she was the previous director of Bayou Land Conservancy in Houston, TX.
 In 2013 she was named Houstonian of the Year by the Houston Chronicle for raising $4 million in 6 weeks to save a pristine prairie.
 Jennifer is a certified master naturalist and has organized the planting of thousands of trees in the Houston region.
 She LOVES trees!
 She is thrilled to continue her volunteer engagement with RETREET as a member of the board.